Technica-Engineering/kalash/kalash/doc/basic_usage.md

 ### Running the tests

-To trigger a particular test suite you may run `kalash -f ./path/to/config.py` and if you need more configuration options run `kalash --help`.
+To trigger a particular test suite you may run `kalash run -f ./path/to/config.py` and if you need more configuration options run `kalash --help`.

 ### Reports